 The Computational Media Lab at the ANU focus on computational problems for understanding online media and their interactions with and among humans.
-We develop core methods in machine learning and optimization, and use them to formulate and solve problems in multimedia understanding and online behavior analysis.
+We develop core methods in machine learning and optimization.
+We also formulate and solve problems in understanding online behavior, multimedia and the broader implications of machine intelligence.